IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Display Token](images/DisplayToken.jpg)

-1. Copy the instructions to login to your openshift cluster, then paste it into your terminal.
+1. Copy the instructions to login to your openshift cluster, then paste it into your command line terminal.
 The instruction looks like:

     ```
     oc login --token=<TOKEN> --server=<SERVER Address>
     ```

-1. After login, you'll see something like:
+1. After login, the project last accessed is displayed, and it may or may not be the `default` project shown below:

     ```
     Logged into "<SERVER address" as "<USER>" using the token provided.